-Alliance Capital adopted in 2002 the fair value method of recording compensation expense, on a prospective basis and using a straight-line amortization policy, relating to compensatory option awards of Alliance Holding Units as permitted by Statement of Financial Accounting Standards No. 123 ("SFAS 123"), "Accounting for Stock-Based Compensation", as amended by Statement of Financial Accounting Standards No. 148 ("SFAS 148"), "Accounting for Stock-Based Compensation - Transition and Disclosure".
+Alliance Capital adopted in 2002 the fair value method of recording compensation expense, on a prospective basis and using a straight-line amortization policy, relating to compensatory option awards of Alliance Holding Units as permitted by Statement of Financial Accounting Standards No. 123 ("SFAS 123"), "Accounting for Stock-Based Compensation", as amended by Statement of Financial Accounting Standards No. 148 ("SFAS 148"), "Accounting for Stock-Based Compensation".
 This accounting change was applied to all options granted after December 31, 2001, and resulted in approximately \$0.3 million of compensation expense for the year ended December 31, 2002.
 This accounting change is not expected to have a material impact on net income, net operating earnings, liquidity or capital resources of Alliance Capital for the year ending December 31, 2003.

 The Operating Partnership adopted SFAS 142 and Statement of Accounting Standards No. 144 ("SFAS 144"), "Accounting for the Impairment or Disposal of Long-Lived Assets", in 2002.
 See "Note 24.
-Accounting Pronouncements" of the consolidated financial statements contained in Item 8 of this Annual Report on Form 10-K for a discussion of the effects of these statements on the Operating Partnership's results of operations, liquidity or capital resources.
+Accounting Pronouncements" of the Operating Partnership's consolidated financial statements contained in Item 8 of this Annual Report on Form 10-K for a discussion of the effects of these statements on the Operating Partnership's results of operations, liquidity or capital resources.

 In June 2002, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 146 ("SFAS 146"), "Accounting for Costs Associated with Exit or Disposal Activities".
 SFAS 146 is effective for exit or disposal activities initiated after December 31, 2002.
-Although the analysis of
+Although the analysis of SFAS 146 has not yet been completed, management does not believe the application of SFAS 146 will have a material effect on the Operating Partnership's results of operations, liquidity or capital resources.